Main Page Main Index

 In 1999 Dragon (a model company) released “Hans”, a infantry NCO, and since this time

-I’m also hooked to these models, which are a nice alternative (in space and costs) to 1/1 , although my main interest still
+I’m also sort of hooked to these models, which are a nice alternative (in space and costs) to 1/1 , although my main interest

-Some of them have become friends.
+Some of the fellow collectors have become friends.
 I have a lot of fun trying to answer some of the questions, and find myself learning

 new stuff almost every day.